Shocking pink is the newest “color of the year” but green can have as much impact.

 Recently, I showed several food-green kitchens – lime, pea, green apple and mint.
-Here’s another one in an even bolder hue redone by top New York designer Miles Redd, who is known for loving vivid color.
+Green kitchen are very beautiful and their style can range from modern to cottage depending on the hue.
+This one is string bean color, done in an in-your-face hue by top New York designer Miles Redd.
+Red is known for loving vivid color and vivacious pattern.
+Here there’s no pattern, just a solid coordinated wall of color.

-Clearly, this is a cramped apartment kitchen and rather than try to go neutral, Redd cranked it with high-gloss, modernist cabinets the color of green beans (Valcucine makes glass cabinets in colors like this) — relieved only by stainless steel counters.
-Redd used Fine Paints of Europe “Bamboo Leaf” paint to create the lacquer effect.
+If this kitchen looks cramped, you’ve never lived in NYC.
+For a high rise apartment (note the view of the brick wall) kitchen quarters are very tight.
+Rather than try to go neutral, Redd cranked it with high-gloss, modernist cabinets with the color of green beans relieved only by stainless steel counters.
+Modern Italian cabinet lines, like Valcucine, makes glass cabinets in colors like this.
+But these were existing so Redd used Fine Paints of Europe “Bamboo Leaf” high gloss paint to create the lacquer effect.
+FPE high gloss is a favorite of mine and it’s incredibly durable, especially for interiors.
 Even the roller shade over the window (which hides an exhaust fan) and the refrigerator panel are matching.
-It’s a serious cooking space — as evidenced by the pro-style range, paneled SubZero and stylish gooseneck faucet with side sprayer.
+And a close look at the cooking space reveals a Wolf range, paneled SubZero and stylish gooseneck faucet with side sprayer at the integral sink.

 Taking a surround-sound approach to big color in a confined space is original, fun and infrequent.
 If I lived in this apartment I’d probably be chuckling over the high fun-quotient of standing inside a giant string bean every morning (it is tall and narrow after all) while I wait for the water to boil.
 I’d also need to brace myself for the inevitable tease that the jolly green giant had been the color consultant.